directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson45.md

 {{<card header="**Script**">}}
 The photo shows a group of four people, two men and two women, about to enjoy a whole Hawaiian pizza together. <br/>
 It looks like they’re at someone’s home, having just ordered the pizza through a delivery service like Uber Eats, and they’re kicking off a pizza party as it arrives. <br/>
-The group is gathered around a counter where the fresh pizza is placed, with one person reaching for a slice while the others watch and smile. <br/>
+The group is gathered around a counter where the fresh pizza is placed, with one of the men reaching for a slice while the others watch and smile. <br/>
 In the background, you can see lush potted plants both inside and out on the balcony, adding to the bright and relaxed atmosphere. <br/>
-Once the first person grabs a slice, the others are likely to follow, and the conversation will flow as they enjoy their pizza.<br/>
+Once the first man grabs a slice, the others are likely to follow, and the conversation will flow as they enjoy their pizza.<br/>
 <br/>
-(122 words)
+(124 words)
 {{</card>}}